Appdynamics/datapower-monitoring-extension/README.md

 The IBM® WebSphere® DataPower® SOA Appliance (hereafter called DataPower) is a purpose-built hardware platform designed to simplify, secure, and accelerate XML, Web services, and Enterprise Service Bus deployments.

-Please refer to the screeshot link in the Metrics section for the list of reported metrics
+Please refer to the screenshot link in the Metrics section for the list of reported metrics

 This extension works only with the standalone machine agent.